 To bridge the gap between capabilities of the state-of-the-art in factoid question answering (QA) and what users ask, we need large datasets of real questions that capture the various phenomena of interest, and the associated diversity in formulation patterns.
 We introduce ComQA, a large dataset of real user questions that exhibit different challenging aspects such as compositionality, temporal reasoning, and comparisons.
 ComQA questions are selected from the WikiAnswers community QA platform, which typically contains questions that are not satisfactorily answerable by current search engines.
 Through a large crowdsourcing effort, we (i) extract factoid questions from the platform and group them into paraphrase clusters (such interrogative paraphrases have been showed to be very useful in developing robustness to syntactic variations), and (ii) annotate these question clusters with their answers from Wikipedia.
 ComQA contains 11, 214 questions grouped into 4, 834 paraphrase clusters.
 We describe this construction process in detail, highlighting measures taken to ensure high quality of the output.
 We also present an extensive analysis of our dataset, including performances of state-of-the-art systems, that demonstrate how ComQA can effectively drive future research.

 ComQA: A Community-sourced Dataset for Complex Factoid Question Answering with Paraphrase Clusters, Abdalghani Abujabal, Rishiraj Saha Roy, Mohamed Yahya, and Gerhard Weikum, NAACL-HLT 2019.
-[Data] [BibTeX]
+[Data] [Poster] [BibTeX]

 Translating natural language questions to semantic representations such as SPARQL is a core challenge in open-domain question answering over knowledge bases (KB-QA).
 Existing methods rely on a clear separation between an offline training phase, where a model is learned, and an online phase where this model is deployed.
 Two major shortcomings of such methods are that (i) they require access to a large annotated training set that is not always readily available and (ii) they fail on questions from before-unseen domains.
 To overcome these limitations, this project presents NEQA, a continuous learning paradigm for KB-QA.
 Offline, NEQA automatically learns templates mapping syntactic structures to semantic ones from a small number of training question-answer pairs.
 Once deployed, continuous learning is triggered on cases where templates are insufficient.
 Using a semantic similarity function between questions and by judicious invocation of non-expert user feedback, NEQA learns new templates that capture previously-unseen syntactic structures.
 This way, NEQA gradually extends its template repository.
 NEQA periodically re-trains its underlying models, allowing it to adapt to the language used after deployment.
 Our experiments demonstrate NEQA’s viability, with steady improvement in answering quality over time, and the ability to answer questions from new domains.

 Never-Ending Learning for Open-Domain Question Answering over Knowledge Bases, Abdalghani Abujabal, Rishiraj Saha Roy, Mohamed Yahya, and Gerhard Weikum, WWW 2018.
-[Slides] [BibTeX]
+[Slides] [Data] [BibTeX]

 Templates are an important asset for question answering over knowledge graphs, simplifying the semantic parsing of input utterances and generating structured queries for interpretable answers.
 Stateof-the-art methods rely on hand-crafted templates with limited coverage.
 This project presents QUINT, a system that automatically learns utterance-query templates solely from user questions paired with their answers.
 Additionally, QUINT is able to harness language compositionality for answering complex questions without having any templates for the entire question.
 Experiments with different benchmarks demonstrate the high quality of QUINT.